Groups and Committees

 PCO’s Mission Committee seeks to extend the love and compassion of the congregation to our local community as well as any place in the world where people suffer.
 The committee meets monthly to review the local, national and global needs and how we can most effectively contribute and serve.
 The committee works closely with dozens of local and international programs and missionaries and offers many areas where members of the congregation can be involved from serving meals at Advent House, to buying Christmas presents for resettled refugees, to walking or rocking in the Crop Walk to benefit the food bank.

-The nominating committee is tasked with identifying and recruiting the lay leadership within the congregation.
+The nominating committee identifies and recruits members of the congregation to serve on standing committees of the Church.
 Four elders and four deacons are elected by the congregation each year at the annual meeting.
 The elders (Session members) are responsible for the management of the church, and the deacons are responsible for the care of the congregation.
 Nominees are formally presented to the congregation at the annual meeting.

 The committee typically consists of two assigned elders, and one deacon plus 4 additional members at large who are elected at the annual meeting by the congregation.
 It works closely with the pastoral staff to nominate members who would serve as sitting elders and deacons.
 A sitting elder or deacon is one who serves a three-year term in active leadership in the church usually by chairing a session committee or an activity within the deacons, and by attending one meeting /month of the general Session or deacon board.

 The at-large members of the nominating committee serve a one year term, and it generally requires two to three meetings throughout the year to identify candidates, along with periodic progress updates.
-In addition, the committee is tasked with extending invitations to not only leadership roles in the church but to increased engagement in the work of the committees as well.
+The committee extends invitations to church members to be involved in the work of the committees of the church.

 Parish Life – Deb Major